 Once you are sure all the fry are free swimming, siphon off the bottom of the aquarium, removing dead fry, eggs, uneaten food and any other debris.
 Note: Some fry never develop their air sacs to become free swimming and sink to the bottom.
 They will eventually die.

-Cleanliness of the aquarium is one of the most important things that influence how successful you will be at raising goldfish, yet it is one of the easiest to control.
+The cleanliness of the aquarium is one of the most important things that influence how successful you will be at raising goldfish, yet it is one of the easiest to control.

-Install a sponge type filter in the aquarium.
+Install a cycled sponge type filter in the aquarium.
 Any other type of filter will suck the fry in and they will be killed.
 A sponge filter provides aeration as well as filtration.